currawong-project/libcw/notes.md

 This diagram shows a two level network, where the internal network contains an array of networks.

+A processor instance is structured as a collection of variables along with a small set of functions for maintaining it's state.
+Variables act both as a means of holding the time varying state of the processor and as input and output ports.
+There is nothing preventing a variable from being both an input and output port, although in practice then tend to be one or the other.

+As is the case in most dataflow implementations processors act as the nodes of the graph and edges represent the flow of information between output and input variables.
+A _caw_ graph allows fan-out, multiple outputs from a variable, but not fan-in.
+A variable acting as in input may have only a single incoming edge.

 Networks are executed sequentially, one processor at a time, from top to bottom.
 Networks that are members of the same network array, referred to as silbing networks, may however execute concurrently to